Skippeh/Schedule1RealRadioMod/README.md

 Currently in development.

 ## Existing features
 - Play remote audio streams (from urls).
-Supports all file formats that Media Foundation supports
+Supports all file formats that Media Foundation supports.
+- Youtube and [thousands of other sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) are also supported using [yt-dlp](https://github.com/yt-dlp/yt-dlp/) with playback synced between all players.
+No manual setup is required for yt-dlp to work.
+All required files are downloaded automatically.
 - A remote stream can be played through multiple AudioSources in Unity (using AudioStreamHost and AudioStreamClient, managed through the AudioStreamManager singleton)
 - Placeable radio object that you can put in your properties.
 This uses custom placement logic which allows placing the radio object on almost any surface.
 Persistance (saving/loading) for these are not implemented yet.
 Multiplayer functionality is fully working.
 - A generic radial menu singleton, currently used in vehicles (radio station selection) and placeable radio objects